-- Enhancing/managing form and alignment of the watercourse/ wetland - Removing weedy vegetation and shaping gravels for bird nesting islands - Managing water levels and water-quality parameters (eg temperature and oxygen depletion)
+- Enhancing/managing form and alignment of the watercourse/wetland - Managing water levels and water-quality parameters (for example, temperature and oxygen depletion).

 While this activity is undertaken to achieve beneficial effects for the worksite, the activity does have the potential to trigger shortterm adverse effects from construction/maintenance works in terms of erosion, disruption to habitat and amenity effects.